 Angelo Aponte led the nearly 600 people in attendance in a standing ovation for Gary Lind, Executive Director, who was presiding over his fifth and final Annual Dinner, as he announced that he will retire at the end of the calendar year.
 Mr. Lind thanked everyone he has worked with over the past five years, making a special point to commend Direct Support Professionals and Kathy Broderick, Associate Executive Director, who is also retiring at the end of June.

 Music was provided by Victory Entertainment.
-A performance was also given by the gospel singing group from AHRC Fisher Day Center.
+Performance was also given by the gospel singing group from AHRC NYC Fisher Day Services.